 - A student who delays for several days each time they need to work on a part of their thesis.

-In addition, the term ‘academic procrastination’ is sometimes used to refer to procrastination by other people involved in academic life, and most notably teachers and faculty.
+Finally, note that the term “academic procrastination” is sometimes used to refer to procrastination by other people involved in academic life, and most notably teachers and faculty.
 One example of academic procrastination in this context is a lecturer who unnecessarily delays when it comes to preparing lesson plans for an upcoming course.
 Similarly, another example of academic procrastination in this context is a professor who keeps unnecessarily putting off writing an important grant proposal with an approaching deadline.

 The prevalence of academic procrastination